glycerine/spin_paxos/README.md

 Also, don't let the 5 delays put you off.
 This is just the baseline "classic" version.
-In the typical optimizations (like electing a leader, and/or using leases), these delays are reduced substantially or even eliminated all together.
+In the typical optimizations (like running multiple rounds (multi-paxos) where phase 1 does not need to be repeated after electing a leader;
+and/or using leases), these delays are reduced substantially or even eliminated all together.